-HUNDING'S SAGA - 47: HUNDING'S ERRAND, Ivar is taken to Bosanham
+HUNDING'S SAGA - 47: HUNDING'S ERRAND, Ivar is taken to Bosanham for his own safety

 As they rounded the northern tip of Jylland into the North Sea near Skagen, 'Braendings Slange' was buffeted by a stiff westerly wind.